Planet Migration in Protoplanetary Disks with Rims: Conclusion and Discussions

 It should be noted that this study has several limitations.
 For instance, in our hydrodynamical simulations, the planetary orbits were held fixed to compute the total torque and infer the direction of migration, rather than allowing the planets to migrate freely.
 Consequently, the actual evolution of the torque during migration remains unexplored.
 Furthermore, due to computational constraints, our investigation was limited to single-planet systems.
 The effects of multi-planet interactions, such as gravitational scattering and resonant capture, were not considered and warrant further study.

-\acknowledgements This work is partly supported by the National Natural Science Foundation of China (Grant No. 12133005, Z.Y.C. and S.M.).
+\acknowledgements We thank the anonymous referee for their valuable suggestions and comments, which have significantly improved the manuscript.
+This work is partly supported by the National Natural Science Foundation of China (Grant No. 12133005, Z.Y.C. and S.M.).
 Y.P.L is supported in part by the National Natural Science Foundation of China (Grants NO. 12373070, and 12192223), the National Natural Science Foundation of Shanghai (Grant NO. 23ZR1473700).
 The authors acknowledge the High-Performance Computing platform at Westlake University for providing computational and data storage resources that have contributed to the results in this paper.
 The calculations have made use of the High Performance Computing Resource in the Core Facility for Advanced Research Computing at Shanghai Astronomical Observatory.

 \end{CJK*}